3DPrintings

 1. Selective Laser Melting (SLM)

-Selective Laser Melting (SLM) is one of the most advanced and widely used metal 3D printing techniques.
+Selective Laser Melting (SLM) is one of the most advanced and widely used techniques.
 In this method, a high-powered laser selectively melts metal powder particles, fusing them together to form a solid object.

 SLM is known for producing parts with high density and exceptional mechanical properties, making it ideal for applications where precision and strength are paramount, such as aerospace and medical implants.